big89/whmcs-cybersource-payment-gateway/README.md

 ## Setup

-Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose Checkout Finland from the Available Gateways dropdown.
+Begin by activating the payment gateway under Setup > Payments > Payment Gateways and choose CyberSource from the Available Gateways dropdown.

 For integration with your WHMCS, Contact us : bhagwansahane89@gmail.com